• Skip to primary navigation

 stack of four apple oatmeal cookies with text overlay that reads apple oatmeal cookies

-These Apple Oatmeal Cookies are a deliciously chewy, healthy cookie loaded with all the fall flavors of oats, fresh apples, and cinnamon!
+These Apple Oatmeal Cookies are a deliciously chewy, healthy cookie loaded with flavor from fresh apples, rolled oats, and cinnamon!

 four apple oatmeal cookies stacked with a plateful in the background